mitomenai/TwitBlock/README.md

 ![Make Twitter Great Again](https://github.com/mitomenai/MakeTwitterGreatAgain/blob/main/logo.png?raw=true)

-# Adblock List for Removing Verified* Users
+# Adblock List for Twitter

 Elon Musk decided anyone can purchase the verified badge.
-Fortunately, what was once a sign of legitimacy is now a verified troll indicator. uBlock Origin to the rescue!
+Fortunately, what was once a sign of legitimacy is now a verified troll indicator.

+uBlock Origin to the rescue!

+This list removes the following:
+* Twitter Blue subscription menu item
+* Twitter Blue subscription settings menu item
+* Verified users (including Chief Nitwit himself)

-* This adblock list does not impact company or government entities.
+** This adblock list does not impact company (gold checkmark) or government entities (grey checkmark).

 # Installation